defencedigital/moduk-service-manual/src/service-assessments/check-the-code-of-conduct.md

 ### Give specific and actionable feedback

 All feedback should be constructive.
 Include details of what you are thinking, what you would change and why.
-Avoid phrases like "I don't like it" or "That never works".
+Avoid phrases like “I don’t like it” or “That never works”.

 ### Be kind and respectful